housseindjirdeh/hdjirdeh.github.io/_posts/2016-09-16-angular2-hacker-news.markdown

 ng g service hackernews-api
 {% endhighlight %}

-This creates and scaffolds a service file for us.
-Now before we dive in, let's try to understand how the [Hacker News API](https://github.com/HackerNews/API) works.
-If you take a look at the documentation, you'll notice that everything (polls, comments, stories, jobs) is just an item distinguishable though an `id` parameter.
+This creates and sets up a service file for us.
+Now before we dive in, let's try to understand how the official Hacker News API works.
+If you take a look at the [documentation](https://github.com/HackerNews/API), you'll notice that everything (polls, comments, stories, jobs) is just an item distinguishable though an `id` parameter.
 This means any item's information can be obtained from their specific URL.

 {% highlight javascript %}
 // https://hacker-news.firebaseio.com/v0/item/2.json?print=pretty